cynkra/cynkrablog/jekyll/markdown_output/posts/2025-03-17-igraph-isc-setting-success-decade/index.md

 - R
 - igraph
 date: 2025-03-17
+excerpt: One year ago, a small group of us at cynkra submitted a project proposal to the R Consortium's ISC, which got approved.
+We are very grateful for this support.
+In this post we shall explain what the motivation for our project was, what we accomplished... and what we hope to work on next!
 image: pexels-pixabay-39669.jpg
 layout: post
 title: Setting up igraph for success in the next decade